david2am/ocaml_dune/guides/0 FP and Why Ocaml.md

 To apply those principles FP uses:

+✅ * **Expressions**
-✅ Expressions
+✅ * **Lexical Scope**
 ✅ Pure Functions
 ✅ First-Class Functions

+FP revolves around the use of **expressions** and **lexical scope**.
+Pure functions and closures are natural byproducts of expressions and well-defined scope.

+While not covered here, these concepts also serve as the foundation of recursion, partial applications (or currying), lazy evaluation and more, which we will explore in depth in a future article.

 ## Expressions

-Roughly, expressions are code constructs that evaluate to a value without altering the program's state.
+Expressions are code constructs that evaluate to a value without altering the program's state.
 In FP, even control structures like if-then-else return values!

 **Examples:**
 ```ml